jupyter4edu/jupyter-edu-book/04-a-catalogue-of-pedagogical-patterns.md

 exercise is too simple for the level of programming competency of the students, it can be perceived a "make-work" task.

+## Target Practice

+**Description:**<br/>
+This pattern is focusses attention on one component of a multi-step workflow.
+Learners are asked to implement one stage of a workflow while preceeding and subsequent stages may be provided to them.

+**Example:**<br/>
+In a climate-science exercise, the notebook that is provided to students provides code for fetching and parsing 20 years of hourly average temperature data from a public database.
+Students are asked to design an algorithm for computing yearly average temperature and standard deviation.
+Plotting code which plots the yearly temperature with error-bars showing the standard deviation.

+**Related patterns:**<br/>
+This pattern is similar to [Fill in the Blank] exercises.
+Fill in the Blank exercises are typically smaller and more immediate, while Target Practice exercises tend to be larger (e.g. an entire step in a multi-step process).

+**Learning goals:**<br/>
+The aim of a Target Practice exercise is to focus attention on one component of a workflow and practice skills for solving that component.

+**Audience(s):**<br/>
+This approach assumes some programming competency as learners are typically asked to start from scratch on the step that they are practicing.

+**Format (lecture / lab / …):**<br/>
+This approach is readily used in assignments or labs.
+It can also be used in an in-class demo where the instructor live-codes the missing component.
+It is beneficial if preceeding steps have been discussed in earlier lectures.

+**Pitfalls:**<br/>
+As there is more freedom in the implementation, this approach is typically more engaging than a [Fill in the Blanks] approach.
+However, starting from more of a "blank slate" can require more instructor input in order to get students started.

 ## Top-down sequence